timmo-nhn/XcaDocumentSource/Docs/RegistryDto.md

 ### DocumentEntryDto
 The **DocumentEntryDto** represents an `ExtrinsicObject` in an XDS/XCA registry.
-It captures metadata about a clinical document such as its author, creation time, patient, format, and classification.
+It holds metadata about a clinical document such as its author, creation time, patient, format, and classification.
 This data structure is a key part of document registration and query responses in the [IHE ITI Technical Framework](https://profiles.ihe.net/ITI/TF/Volume3/ch-4.1.html).

 #### Purpose